-PART 1 - HEART : SONS OF ORACLES
+PART 1 - HONOR : SONS OF ORACLES

 High Lord Adamos, the fourth in fifty thousand years to bear the name of his house, carried his beloved Yllumina as she struggled in childbirth.
-She was the last Oracle of the House of Yophriel, and possibly the only surviving priestess oracle.
-The Temples of Light were falling to a stealth attack by their enemies, the Xelusian Blood Mages.
-Only the warriors of Adamos and Yophriel had answered the distress call of the temple, but they were no match for the savage Berserker warriors of the Blood Mages.
+She was the last Oracle of the High House of Yophriel, and possibly the only surviving priestess oracle.
+The Temples of Light were falling to a stealth attack by their enemies, the Xelusian Umbracruor.
+Only the warriors of Adamos and Yophriel had answered the distress call of the temple, but the small houses and the token temple guards were no match for the savage Berserker warriors of the Umbracruor.
 The battle for the temple raged as the armies of the twin kingdoms waged a war for the ability to see the future.

 “Adamos, come in here.
-There’s water for her to birth in.”
-Called young Oracle Odini, who waved his hand light appeared on the torches.
+There’s water for her to birth in,” Called their apprentice, the young Oracle Odini, who waved his hand, so oracle light appeared in the torch crystals.
 “Quickly, put her in.”

 “The Pools of Destiny?
 Are you mad?”
-The Mage Odinus gasped out.
-“It’s blasphemy.”
+His father Ouray exclaimed, “It’s blasphemy.”

 Adamos looked down at Yllumina, who was panting in his arms, “My beloved?”

 She unclasped his cloak, letting it fall on the floor behind him.
 “My lord, I do not know what the waters will do to our sons, but Odini speaks the truth about the healing power.
 Our sons and I will live, however, the magic of the Pools of Destiny is unpredictable.
 It affects each person who bathes in it differently.
 What it will do... to a newborn...
 I can...
 I cannot...
 Say!”
 Her voice rose and fell, then she screamed out the last words as another contraction racked her body.